accessibilitywars/zaw2/content/builds/condi-virtuoso.md

 ## Gearing

+There are multiple gear combinations that will arrive at the same total value of stats.
+However, we will be copying the gear that Snow Crows uses as that is most widely used.

-- Viper's Coat, Superior Rune of the Krait
+- Sinister Coat, Superior Rune of the Krait
-- Rampager's Boots, Superior Rune of the Krait
+- Sinister Boots, Superior Rune of the Krait
-- Viper's Gloves, Superior Rune of the Krait
+- Rampager's Gloves, Superior Rune of the Krait
 - Rampager's Helm, Superior Rune of the Krait
-- Viper's Leggings, Superior Rune of the Krait
+- Sinister Leggings, Superior Rune of the Krait
 - Rampager's Shoulders, Superior Rune of the Krait
-- Backpack: Viper's
+- Backpack: Rampager's
-- Accessory 1: Viper's
+- Accessory 1: Sinister
-- Accessory 2: Rampager's
+- Accessory 2: Sinister's
 - Ring 1: Rampager's
 - Ring 2: Rampager's
-- Amulet: Rampager's
+- Amulet: Sinister
-- Weapon 1: Dagger, Viper's, Superior Sigil of Bursting
+- Weapon 1: Dagger, Viper's, Superior Sigil of Agony
 - Weapon 2: Sword, Viper's, Superior Sigil of Earth
 - Relic of the Aristocracy
-- Food: Bowl of Fancy Potato and Leek Soup
+- Food: Spherified Cilantro Oyster Soup or Dragon's Revelry Starcake
 - Enhancement: Toxic Focusing Crystal
-- Infusions: 12 x +5 Precise Infusions

 ## Build

 {{ chatlink(code="[&DQcBHRgdQjsjD24BggEAAIEBAACDAQAA7RIAAAAAAAAAAAAAAAAAAAAAAAADMgAvAFoAAA==]") }}

 ## Notes
-Unfortunately, this build is very heavily reliant on food and infusions, and this damage number is only possible if you have the correct food and precision infusions equipped.
-We will be providing alternative gear without food and/or infusions shortly.

 Condi Virtuoso is very simple in execution, you want to use your 3 button opener:
 1. {{ skill(name="Unstable Bladestorm") }}